theajack/selon/README.md

 Sort the data

-Sorts BQL data based on a certain attribute, and returns the sorting result, which is ascending by default.
+Sorts Selon data based on a certain attribute, and returns the sorting result, which is ascending by default.
 Sorting does not affect the original data.

-'Parameters: String (single property), [Boolean(run)]; Return value: data| BQL`
+'Parameters: String (single property), [Boolean(run)]; Return value: data| Selon`

 ```js
 var data=[{name:"n1",age:14,sex:"male"},